 HHLA’s supply chains comprise capital goods (such as port handling equipment) as well as consumables and other services (such as maintenance).
 The overwhelming majority of suppliers are from Germany and other European countries.

 The strategic purchasing function supports and advises Group companies as part of its holistic management of product groups, suppliers and contracts so that the service and performance requirements of internal customers are met as completely as possible.
 Market developments relating to new technologies, innovations and the service performance of specific suppliers are considered in close cooperation with the operations and technology departments.
+Now that the transformation of the purchasing department has largely been completed, it is firmly established as a strategic partner within the Group.
+It is involved in procurement projects at an early stage, providing value-adding support and expert advice on market, supplier and innovation developments.
 In this regard, the purchasing department ensures that all Group requirements for the procurement processes are observed in accordance with the framework guidelines.
 These guidelines are binding for all employees.

 In order to develop viable future solutions for port infrastructure, HHLA remains committed to its strategic and collaborative partnerships with selected suppliers while taking into account both economic and ecological aspects.
 Products, facilities and processes are systematically enhanced by drawing on the potential of digitalisation.

-We are continuing to drive the automation of purchasing processes for day-to-day requirements.
-In the reporting period, 48.1 % of all purchasing processes were handled fully automatically by means of the systems (previous year: 32.9 %).
+We continued to drive the automation of purchasing processes for day-to-day requirements.
+In the reporting period, 56.5 % of all purchasing processes were handled fully automatically by means of the systems (previous year: 48.1 %).
+The main increase was in the automation of procured stock items.
 This enables us to streamline processes and ensure both non-bureaucratic procedures and compliance with process standards.
-By systematically continuing these optimisation and automation measures, further automation potential is expected for the 2021 financial year.
-Among other things, this potential is to be achieved by replacing the current e-procurement system with a more modern tool.
+By systematically continuing these optimisation and automation measures, further automation potential is expected for the 2022 financial year, in particular as a result of an updated e-procurement system that went live at the start of 2022.

 Production value – intermediate inputs (cost of materials, depreciation and amortisation, and other operating expenses); the value added generated is shared between the HHLA Group’s stakeholders, such as employees, shareholders, lenders and the local community.